DeflatedPickle/python-somewhat-of-a-guide-old/learning/classes.md

 Now the name can be retrieved from an instance of the class.

-#### Running the Constructor of an Extended Class {#running-the-constructor-of-an-extended-class}
+#### Running the Initialiser of an Extended Class {#running-the-constructor-of-an-extended-class}

-If you extend from a class that sets variables in it's constructor, you will notice that those variables will not be set in your extended class if you have a constructor.
+If you extend from a class that sets variables in it's initialiser, you will notice that those variables will not be set in your extended class if you have an initialiser.
 This is because the extended class's constructor is never run.
-To fix this, you will need to run the constructor inside yours.
+To fix this, you will need to run the initialiser inside yours.

 ```py
 class MyClass(OtherClass):